 The London Metal Exchange (LME) is a futures and options trading exchange that operates the world’s largest marketplace for trading base metals.

+The LME transacts about 176 million lots of metals annually, which equates to about $13.5 trillion.
 Trading on the LME often surpasses global metal production by a factor of 40.

 |Trading Venues||The LME operates three distinct regulated platforms for trading metals.|

 |Physical Market Services||LME assists metal producers and consumers with hedging and managing risk.|